stanfordpython/stanfordpython.github.io/page/assignment-1.md

 I also asked our staff for different internet repositories for data visualizations.
 People suggested [/r/DataIsBeautiful](https://www.reddit.com/r/dataisbeautiful/) as a nice place to find inspiration.

 Regardless of how you visualize the data, be sure to include alt text with your visualization.
+# Group Norms

+We want these group projects to be a postive experience for all members on the team.
+As a part of your first group assignment, please create a list of 5 or more group norms for the quarter.
+In lecture 2, we went over some examples of group norms and why they are important.
+Try to write norms that cover the following areas, and try to make them specfic!

+Group Norm Themes:

+  1. Communication Style: How can your group communicate to eachtoher in a way that promotes respect and teamwork?
+  2. Communication Logistics: Will you email?
+Text?
+What hours do you think are reasoable to expect work from teamates?
+  3. Work Split: How will you decide who does what?
+  4. Decision Making: When you team disagrees, how will you deal with this?

+  Please submit a file called 'group_norms.txt' where you and your team write one sentence about each of your norms.

 # Submitting